Ouest-France/cdp/README.md

         [--namespace-project-branch-name | --namespace-project-name]
     cdp (-h | --help | --version)
 Options:
     -h, --help                                    Show this screen and exit.
     -v, --verbose                                 Make more noise.
     -q, --quiet                                   Make less noise.
     -d, --dry-run                                 Simulate execution.
     --sleep=<seconds>                             Time to sleep int the end (for debbuging) in seconds [default: 0].
     --docker-image=<image_name>                   Specify docker image name for build project.
     --command=<build_cmd>                         Command to run in the docker image.
     --dind                                        Activate 'Docker in Docker' inside this container.
     --simulate-merge-on=<branch_name>             Build docker image with the merge current branch on specify branch (no commit).
     --preview                                     Run issues mode (Preview).
     --publish                                     Run publish mode (Analyse).
     --codeclimate                                 Codeclimate mode.
     --sast                                        Static Application Security Testing mode.
     --use-docker                                  Use docker to build / push image [default].
     --use-docker-compose                          Use docker-compose to build / push image.
     --image-tag-branch-name                       Tag docker image with branch name or use it [default].
     --image-tag-latest                            Tag docker image with 'latest'  or use it.
     --image-tag-sha1                              Tag docker image with commit sha1  or use it.
     --use-gitlab-registry                         Use gitlab registry for pull/push docker image [default].
     --use-aws-ecr                                 Use AWS ECR from k8s configuration for pull/push docker image.
     --use-custom-registry                         Use custom registry for pull/push docker image.
     --put=<file>                                  Put file to artifactory.
     --delete=<file>                               Delete file in artifactory.
     --values=<files>                              Specify values in a YAML file (can specify multiple separate by comma).
 The priority will be given to the last (right-most) file specified.
     --delete-labels=<minutes>                     Add namespace labels (deletable=true deletionTimestamp=now + minutes) for external cleanup.
     --namespace-project-branch-name               Use project and branch name to create k8s namespace or choice environment host [default].
     --namespace-project-name                      Use project name to create k8s namespace or choice environment host.
     --create-default-helm                         Create default helm for simple project (One docker image).
     --deploy-spec-dir=<dir>                       k8s deployment files [default: charts].
+    --deploy-blockprovider-runner=<image_name>    Deploy blockprovider runner to the specific k8s service.
     --timeout=<timeout>                           Time in seconds to wait for any individual kubernetes operation [default: 300].
     --path=<path>                                 Path to validate [default: configurations].
     --block-provider                              Valid BlockProviderConfig interface [default].
     --block                                       Valid BlockConfig interface.
     --block-json                                  Valid BlockJSON interface.
 ```

 ### Prerequisites